Bryan Róchez: Petro Atlético de Luanda

 On 9 July 2024, Angolan Girabola club Petro de Luanda announced the signing of Róchez.
 Róchez featured in the 2024 edition of the Supertaça de Angola, coming on as a subsititute in the second-half against Bravos do Maquis.
 After a 1–1 draw during full-time, Petro won the super cup 5–4 on penalties.
 He scored his first goal in the league the following 9 November in a 1–1 draw with Recreativo do Libolo away from home.

 Loan to Mafra

 On 15 January 2025, Róchez returned to the Portuguese second division, signing with Mafra for the remainder of the 2024–25 season.
 He made his league debut for Mafra the following 26 January, coming off the bench in a 0–0 draw with Oliveirense.
 He scored his first goal for the side on 16 March, in a 3–1 away loss to his former club União de Leiria.
 Róchez would finish his loan spell with 3 goals in 16 appearances as Mafra were relegated to Liga 3.

 Loan to Leixões

 On 14 August 2025, Róchez joined Leixões in the second division on a season-long loan.
+In May 2026, Leixões and Petro Luanda reached an agreement to extend their loan arrangement until June 2027, following a season where Róchez scored 10 goals in 29 appearances.